Ninja Gaiden (2004 video game): Gameplay

-Ninja Gaiden features a large selection of weapons for Ryu to wield, each with advantages and disadvantages that affect the way the player approaches combat.
-These include one-handed swords, such as the Dragon Sword and Kitetsu, which grant quick attacks, and a move called the "Flying Swallow", which allows Ryu to leap and slash through enemies.
+Ninja Gaiden features a selection of weapons, each with advantages and disadvantages that affect the way the player approaches combat.
+These include one-handed swords, such as the Dragon Sword and Kitetsu, which grant quick attacks, and a move called the Flying Swallow, which allows Ryu to leap and slash through enemies.
 In addition these light weapons allow Ryu to smash foes into the ground and perform his signature Izuna Drop—a spinning piledriver.
 Heavy weapons, such as the Dabilahro and the Unlabored Flawlessness, are slow but cause more damage to opponents.
 With flails and staves, the player can string together long sequences of attacks.
 To engage distant foes Ryu can throw shuriken and shoot arrows.
 In addition to using standard melee techniques, Ryu can employ essences—colored globes of energy that are released on the death of enemies and absorbed into Ryu's body when he comes into proximity with them.
 Essences have an important role in general gameplay, acting to heal Ryu, restore his magic, or increase his cash.
-However, in combat the player can cause Ryu to deliberately draw in essences, which can then be used to unleash powerful attacks known as Ultimate Techniques that allow Ryu to damage enemies without taking damage himself.
-These techniques deal heavy damage and make Ryu immune to injury for a short time.
+The player can cause Ryu to draw in essences and unleash powerful attacks known as Ultimate Techniques, which deal heavy damage and make Ryu invincible for a short time.

-Ninja Gaiden also provides Ryu with magical spells in the form of ninpo spells.
+Ryu can use magical spells in the form of ninpo spells.
 When activated by the player, these make Ryu cast fireballs, ice storms, or bolts of lightning.
 Functioning in a similar manner to the bombs or grenades of shooter action games, these spells allow Ryu to inflict heavy damage on enemies while potentially avoiding damage himself.
-But, dissatisfied with their programmed visual effects, the game's director Tomonobu Itagaki wanted to deter players from using ninpo.
-He therefore tweaked the game to award bonus points when players cleared stages without employing magic.
-For Ryu's defense, the player has two options.
-First, Ryu can stand still and attempt to block attacks.
-However, certain enemies can break his guard—either through particularly strong attacks or by grappling him.
-The second option is to make Ryu dodge, by rolling away from the attack in a maneuver called "reverse wind".
+Unsatisfied with their programmed visual effects, the director, Tomonobu Itagaki, wanted to deter players from using ninpo, and so awarded bonus points when players cleared stages without them.
+Ryu can roll to dodge attacks, or stand and block; but certain enemies can break his guard with strong attacks or by grappling him.